ErpNetDocs/winclient/introduction/create-a-copy.md

 The tables currently copied to the new product are:

 - **Identification** - only product name is copied.
-The description is not copied and the part number is inherited by the value of the field _Next part number_ of the product group.
+The description is not copied and the part number is inherited by the value of the field _Next Part Number_ of the product group.
 - **Data**
 - **Product dimensions**
 - **Variants**